IBN Announces Latest Episode of The Bell2Bell Podcast Featuring Canada Nickel Company Inc. CEO Mark Selby

 "In terms of our team, some of us were involved with another company called RNC Minerals that took the Dumont project, which is also nickel-sulfide, from resource stage right through to fully-permitted and construction-ready.
 We've got the people who've permitted large projects; we've got members of our team who've been involved in building large-scale open-pit mine mill operations in the same Abitibi region of Ontario and Quebec.
 That's a big part of why we've been able to advance this project in a fraction of the timeframe that it would take most mining companies, including most major mining companies."

-Join IBN’s Stuart Smith and Mark Selby, Chairman, CEO and Director of Canada Nickel Company Inc. (TSX.V: CNC) (OTCQX: CNIKF), to learn more about the company’s recent milestones and goals for the balance of 2023 and beyond.
+Join IBN's Stuart Smith and Mark Selby, Chairman, CEO and Director of Canada Nickel Company Inc. (TSX.V: CNC) CNIKF, to learn more about the company's recent milestones and goals for the balance of 2023 and beyond.

 To hear the episode and subscribe for future podcasts, visit https://podcast.bell2bell.com.